 Italian Baroque: Catholic Popes in Italy wanted architecture to express holy splendor.
 They commissioned churches with enormous domes, swirling forms, huge spiraled columns, multicolored marble, and lavish murals.
 The same exuberance was expressed in non-religious buildings.
 Example: The Trevi Fountain in Rome

 French Baroque: The Baroque style became more restrained in France.
 While lavish details were used, French buildings were usually symmetrical and orderly.
 The Palace of Versailles shown above is a landmark example.
+The Palace's grand Hall of Mirrors is more unrestrained in its extravagant design.

 English Baroque: Baroque architecture emerged in England after the Great Fire of London in 1666.
 Architect Christopher Wren used restrained Baroque styling when he helped rebuild the city.
 Example: St. Paul's Cathedral